manu-p-1/cvrp/README.md

 into its best known solution.

 ### Abstract
-*This paper studies the effect of optimized heuristic crossover operations by utilizing a Genetic Algorithm to optimize the Capacitated Vehicle Routing Problem (CVRP) and understand the effect on optimized crossovers on diversity maintenance.
-Best-Route Crossover showed promising results within 10% of the optimal solution on various well-known CVRP datasets.
-An optimized type of Cycle Crossover exhibited a solution to maintain population diversity and prevent premature convergence.*
+*This paper studies the effect of two heuristic crossover operations by utilizing a Genetic Algorithm to optimize the Capacitated Vehicle Routing Problem (CVRP) and understand the effect of crossovers on diversity maintenance.
+Best-Route Crossover illustrates promising results within 10% of the optimal solution on various well-known CVRP data sets.
+An optimized type of Cycle Crossover exhibits a solution to maintain population diversity and prevent premature convergence.*

 ### Index Terms
 *Best-Route Crossover, Capacitated Vehicle Routing Problem, Cycle Crossover, Genetic Algorithm, Genetic Vehicle